erebe/cassandra_exporter/README.md

 - Maintenability: I want the exporter to be able to support multiple version of cassandra (2.2.X/3.X/4.X) without having to hand tune the metrics labels for each version of cassandra.
 Metrics path change between versions of cassandra and I want to avoid the hustle of

 ##### Why the exporter is not written in GO ?
-- Cassandra metrics are only available trought JMX, which in turn is only available with Java.
+- Cassandra metrics are only available trought JMX, which in turn is only accessible with Java.

 ## How to use